webarch-coop/ansible-role-users/README.md

 you want to add additional keys then you can simply add them to this directory, with a suitable filename, eg `~/.ssh/authorized_keys.d/authorized_keys_extra`.

+## MariaDB

+Accounts with `users_mariadb` set to `true` have a MariaDB account created and the password is written to `~/.my.cnf`, to change a users password either remove or edit `~/.my.cnf` and re-run the role &mdash; if `~/.my.cnf` doesn't exist a new password will be generated and if `~/.my.cnf` does exist the password is read from it and MariaDB is updated.

 ## Apache

 When `users_apache_virtual_hosts_enabled` is not defined for a user or it is